Difference Between Liberal And Conservative Ideologies

 • Q: Are liberals always left-wing and conservatives always right-wing?

 • A: Generally, yes.
 Liberalism is typically associated with left-wing politics, while conservatism is associated with right-wing politics.
-However, the specific meanings of "left" and "right" can vary across different countries and historical periods.
+That said, the specific meanings of "left" and "right" can vary across different countries and historical periods.

 • Q: Are there different types of liberalism and conservatism?

 • A: Yes, there are many different types of liberalism and conservatism.
-For example, there is classical liberalism, modern liberalism, libertarianism, and social liberalism.
+To give you an idea, there is classical liberalism, modern liberalism, libertarianism, and social liberalism.
 On the conservative side, there is traditional conservatism, fiscal conservatism, and social conservatism.

 • Q: Can someone be both liberal and conservative?